sn-2003/Startup-Connect/SUPABASE_SETUP.md

 1. Start your development server: `npm run dev`
 2. Navigate to the dashboard
-3. Go to the "My Resume" section
-4. Try uploading a PDF file
+3. Go to the "My Resume" section and try uploading a PDF file
+4. Go to the "Startups" section and try creating a startup with a logo
-5. Verify the file appears in your Supabase storage bucket
+5. Verify the files appear in your Supabase storage buckets

 ## Security Notes

-- Files are stored in user-specific folders: `{user_id}/{timestamp}.pdf`
+- Resume files are stored in user-specific folders: `{user_id}/{timestamp}.pdf`
+- Logo files are stored as: `startup-{startup_id}.{extension}`
+- Promotional images are stored as: `promo-{startup_id}-{timestamp}-{random}.{extension}`
-- Only authenticated users can access their own files
+- Only authenticated users can upload files
+- Resume files are private and only accessible to the owner
+- Logo and promotional images are public for display purposes
-- File size is limited to 10MB
+- File size is limited to 10MB for resumes and 5MB for images
-- Only PDF files are accepted
+- Only PDF files are accepted for resumes, only images for logos/promos
-- Files are automatically cleaned up when users delete their resumes
+- Files are automatically cleaned up when users delete their content

 ## Troubleshooting